dotnet/sign/README.md

 ## Install

-To install Sign CLI in the current directory, open a command prompt, and execute:
+To install Sign CLI in the current directory, open a command prompt and execute:

 ```
 dotnet tool install --tool-path . --prerelease sign